floe/software-engineering/README.md

 ## Contents

-The course currently spans 12 weekly sessions with the following topics:
+The course currently spans 13 weekly sessions with the following topics:

 * Introduction
+* Git & OOP Refresher
-* Best Practices: RCS, Testing, UML
+* Best Practices: Testing & UML
-* Object-Oriented Development Refresher
 * Classic & Agile Development Models (2 sessions)
 * Design Patterns (2 sessions)
 * Code Quality
-* Build Process & Debugging
+* Build Process
+* Debugging
+* Testing & CI
 * Requirements Engineering
-* Testing/CI & Memory Layout
 * Open Source Software

 The course is usually accompanied by an exercise class every two weeks.
 As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release.